core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * The second-to-eighth least significant bits in the second byte of the OSCORE Option containing the OSCORE flag bits are reserved for future use.
 These bits SHALL be set to zero when not in use.
 According to this specification, if any of these bits are set to 1, the message is considered to be malformed and decompression fails as specified in item 2 of {{Section 8.2 of RFC8613}}.

-{{fig-oscore-option}} shows the OSCORE Option value including also 'nonce'.
+{{fig-oscore-option}} shows extended OSCORE Option value, with the possible presence of 'nonce' and 'old_nonce'.

 ~~~~~~~~~~~
  0 1 2 3 4 5 6 7  8   9   10  11  12  13  14  15 <----- n bytes ----->